Prototypical Few-Shot Medical Image Semantic Segmentation with Background Fusion: Experiments

 This section presents an empirical analysis of the representation of the background, using an example image shown on the left side of Fig.~\ref{fig:bg-confu}.
 During the model training with 100 epochs, we set checkpoints at epochs 3, 25, 50, 75, and 100, obtaining five intermediate models.
 Inputting the example image into these intermediate models, we get corresponding five pairs of image's feature maps and background prototypes, denoted $\{F_k, P_k\}_{k=1}^{5}$.
 Suppose that the right kidney in this example image (masking in purple) is in the foreground.
 We compute the similarity between $P_k$ and the foreground zone in $F_k$ based on convolution computing, leading to a similarity variation curve, as shown in the middle of Fig.~\ref{fig:bg-confu}.
 Meanwhile, we choose the SSL-ALPNet method as a comparison.

 It is seen that SSL-ALPNet has a similarity decline due to the work of foreground prototype, and the introduction of {\shortmodelname}-based background representation brings out more noticeable decreases.
 For a clear view, we also provide the variation from epoch 3 to 25 on the right side of Fig.~\ref{fig:bg-confu}.
 Those results suggest that {\shortmodelname} leads to a detailed representation of background as expected.
 In addition, {\shortmodelname} essentially encourages a global fusion.
-To clarify this point, we visualize the background-fused feature map $\widetilde{F}_s$ (foreground is removed) at the five epochs, as demonstrated in Fig.~\ref{fig:fusion-compa}.
-It is observed that Average Pooling in SSL-ALPNet maintains the relative structure of the example image due to performing a local fusion.
-In contrast, {\shortmodelname} disrupts this structure, leading to a global fusion.